JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-direct-integration.md

 ![Direct integration diagram](direct-integration-scheme.svg){width="700"}

 The script uses the `embedAndSignAppleFrameworkForXcode` Gradle task designed specifically for the Xcode environment.
 During the setup, you add it to the run script phase of the iOS app build.
-In this case, the Kotlin artifact is built and included in the derived data before running the iOS app build.
+After that, the Kotlin artifact is built and included in the derived data before running the iOS app build.

 In general, the script: